 Elan’s purchase allows Perrigo to move its domicile to Ireland, where the corporate income-tax rate is 12.5 percent.
 The acquisition will result in more than $150 million of recurring after-tax annual operating expense and tax savings, the company said in July.
 It also gives the acquirer royalties on the multiple sclerosis drug Tysabri, which Elan discovered and sold to Biogen Idec Inc. (BIIB:US) on Feb.
 6.

-A 24 percent rally in Perrigo this year has driven its valaution to 18.8 times estimated earnings, according to data compiled by Bloomberg.
+A 24 percent rally in Perrigo this year has driven its valuation to 18.8 times, according to data compiled by Bloomberg.
 While that’s almost in line with the three-year average, 11 out of the 16 analysts tracked by Bloomberg recommend buying the stock.

 The Bloomberg Israel-US gauge jumped 2 percent to 100.83 for the week.
 The measure capped its fifth weekly advance in the longest winning streak since 2011.